 When a driver looks away for just a second, the results can be devastating for an innocent victim.
 Our Oklahoma City distracted driving accident attorneys work with victims and their families to recover compensation for injuries and damages caused by a distracted driver.

-If a distracted driver injured you or your child, contact McGuire Law Firm for a free consultation with an attorney.
+If a distracted driver injured you or your child, contact our OKC office, McGuire Law Firm offers a free initial consultation, you can give us a call at (405) 513-5658 to speak with an attorney.
 Let us help you hold an irresponsible and negligent driver accountable for his or her actions.